 While listening to jazzy beats (lo-fi and emo music, anyone?) might seem tempting especially when it rains, avoid it while you’re walking.
 This seemingly harmless habit becomes dangerous when crossing the streets.
 Heavy rainfall lessens visibility on the road, and you may not be able to hear important beeps and shouts from fellow commuters and drivers.

-Please follow pedestrian lanes or walking on the blind side around the corner.
-Despite running late to class or part-time jobs, your life is waaay more important than the few seconds saved by some pasaway shortcuts.
+Please follow pedestrian lanes or walking on the blindside around the corner.
+Despite running late to class or part-time jobs, your life is more valuable than the few seconds saved by some pasaway shortcuts.